AI Agent Index

 Lattice vs Gloat (2026)

 Side-by-side comparison of Lattice vs Gloat: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated July 30, 2026 by The AI Agent Index Editorial Team.

 Lattice logo